teleconsys/DCS/testsheet.md

 **Notes:**

-- Shows active offers and the time remaining to approve them
+- Shows active offers and the time after which they can be approved

 ### 4. Approve Offer (user)